7 Best Hotels in Bocas Del Toro for an Eco-Adventure!

 Think: No air conditioning.
 Rainwater for drinking.
 Solar panels for power (candle-light dining!).

-But true luxury hotels with five-star modern amenities simply haven’t found their way there yet.
+But true luxury hotels with five-star modern amenities simply haven’t found their way here yet.

 One exception is Viceroy, which plans to open a luxury Viceroy Bocas del Toro resort with 42 overwater villas in 2026.

-We’d read come-hither stories of Bocas del Toro and its natural beauty.
+We’d read all the come-hither stories of Bocas del Toro and its raw natural beauty.

-How the islands were a bit of an obsession for British novelist Graham Greene, who finally reached them on his third attempt.
+How the islands were something of an obsession for British novelist Graham Greene, who finally reached them in the early 80’s – on his third attempt, no less.
+(He was determined to go, partly because the the South American Handbook apparently reported at the time, “No tourist ever goes there.”)

-We were hooked – and had to visit Bocas del Toro!
+We were hooked – and had to visit!

 Best hotels in Bocas del Toro (ones we chose)